kgrech/rust_arduino/README.md

 It also shows how to combine it with existing Arduino rust crates.
 ``arduino_hal`` crate is used to blink the LED.

+This is the source code for [Five simple steps to use any Arduino C++ library in a Rust project 🦀](https://dev.to/kgrech/five-simple-steps-to-use-any-arduino-c-library-in-a-rust-project-1k78).
+[Demo video](https://www.youtube.com/shorts/GJqBYXa5j3A).

 ## Project setup

 - Install avr toolchain and avrdude